evmcnb/quartz/content/myocardial infarction.md

 Acute:

-- pain management (morphine)
-- antiemetic
-- GTN

-*Dual anti-platlet therapy*
+**MOAN pneumonic**
+- Morphine 5-10mg (with metoclopramide 10mg)
-- oral aspirin 300mg
+- Oxygen
-- Ticagrelor 180mg stat dose (clopidogrel if high bleeding risk, or prasugrel if having angiography)
+- Aspirn 300mg + ticagrelor 180mg - **dual anti-platelet therapy**.
+Clopidogrel if high bleeding risk, or prasugrel if having angiography.
+- Nitrates - GNT spray

 - *PCI* must be within 2 hours otherwise *thrombolysis*

-Antithrombin therapy in NSTEMI with fondaparinux
+Antithrombin therapy in **NSTEMI** with fondaparinux

+Unstable patients immediately get an angio otherwise for NSTEMI calculate GRACE score:
+- **_3% or less_** is considered **_low risk_**
+- **_Above 3%_** is considered **_medium_** to **_high risk_**

+Patients at **_medium_** or **_high risk_** are considered for early **_angiography_** with **_PCI_** (within 72 hours).
+Factors in GRACE score is age HR systolic BP and associated symptoms

-Post MI:
+Post MI 6A's:
+- Aspirin 75mg indefinitely
+- Another Anti-platelet - ticagrelor or clopidogrel for 12 months
+- Atorvastatin 80mg once daily
+- ACE inhibitor as high as tolerated

-- $\beta$ blocker
+- Atenolol or another beta blocker
-- ACEi
-- High dose statin
+- Aldosterone antagonist in those with heart failure

 ## Complications/red Flags

+>[!warning] Dressler’s Syndrome
+> - 2-3 weeks after an MI
+> - Localised immune reponse that causes a pericarditits
+> - Pleuritic chest pain, low-grade fever and pericardial rub on auscultation
+> - Global ST elevation and TWI, pericardial effusion and raised CRP and ESR
+> - Management is with NSAIDs and in severe cases steroids ± pericardiocentesis

-- Arrhythmias
+- Arrhythmias - most common complication
 - [[Pericarditis]]
 - [[Cardiac Tamponade]]
 - LV/RV failure